-Writing in public space considers artistic research as a performative act whilst bringing artists and writers together to make notes in public space.
-Rather than conducting research with results and newness in mind being a group of wit-h-nessing writers in public space animates the public space as collective and the writers as inderdepending bodies.
+Writing in public space attends to artistic research as a performative act whilst bringing artists together to do observational and corporeal score-based live-writing in public space.
+The performative writerly practice animates public space as collective space and the writers as interdepending bodies.

 The setting for this collaborative work is an understanding of knowledge as something provisional and limited, and that in addition to creating knowledge we also need to develop, learn and practice skills of sharing.
 The work of Georges Perec is influential to the research practice and especially his experimental book Tentative d'épuisement d'un lieu parisien, or An Attempt at Exhausting a Place in Paris (1975/2010).
 His idea was to pay attention to the seemingly insignificant, and to notice what is taking place when nothing special is happening.
 In many ways this writerly intention is put in practice anew by writing together in public space, and the ongoing research also suggests writing on a corporeal basis merging the cerebral and physical and moreover, writing as a bodily resource.
 We ask: What does corporeal writing signal and how is it read?
 How does writing collectively observe and announce?
 How is collaborative writing an affirmative gesture?
 How does collective writing attend to the possibilities of reciprocal spaces?